 The Next Frontier

-For the cell tower edge to become fully developed, all the carriers will need to make an investment in upgrading the cell tower equipment itself and the pathway.
+For cell tower edge (telco edge) to become fully developed, all the carriers will need to make an investment in upgrading the cell tower equipment itself and the pathway.
 By and large, most cell towers are run with copper/coaxial cable.
 Extending the edge and getting to 5G and beyond will take fiber to provide speed and capacity.

 Right now, the cell tower edge is undefined.
 What to deploy where is undecided, but the momentum is building.
 The market is young, and we’ll be seeing pilot deployments starting now.
 New companies are emerging to serve this next frontier.